The Skoda Citigo is officially no more, as the Czech maker focuses its efforts on larger models and electrification.

 However, smaller Skoda models will not receive electrified versions for the foreseeable future, as the costly technology would make such cars unattainable for customers, Favey said.

-Talking about the possibility of plug-in hybrid options, he commented: “It’s disputable if it’s a good idea to have a Scala PHEV.
+Talking about the possibility of plug-in hybrid options, he commented: “It’s disputable if it’s a good idea to have a Skoda Scala PHEV.
 It’s a technology which is still extremely expensive - you need to find a customer base which has the buying power to afford that technology, or we have to lose money which is not an option for us.”

 Favey also said that there were no solid plans for Skoda’s next EV following the Enyaq, and that Skoda was closely watching EV demand.
 He added that the flexibility of VW’s MEB platform meant that development times of future EVs could be much quicker than traditional combustion-engined cars.